Pppp1116/content-license-policy/README.md

 ## 4. Attribution Requirements

-Whenever you use, share, or build upon Owner Content or substantial Member Content, you must clearly and visibly attribute the original source.
+Whenever you use, share, or build upon Owner Content or Substantial Member Content, you must clearly and visibly attribute the original source.

 At a minimum, your attribution must include: